Aakash4069/File_organizer/README.md

 * Run from the belew commands

-### commands to run the file when it not globle
+## commands to run the file when it not globle
-  ## When you run from organize.js file
+  ### When you run from organize.js file

- organizeFile(process.argv[2]) This line need to comment before you run from below command.
-This line take input when we run organize file only, command for run organized file: node oragnize.js " This line need to comment before you run from below command ome/akky/Dev_T/2_File_System_10_02_2021"
+ When run from organizer file then this line "let src=process.argv[2]|| process.cwd();" must be uncomment.
+    ### commands to run file
+      1> When you not give any directory path for organized. node organizer.js             // it will take the current folder path from which file run 2> When you give any directory path for organized. node organizer.js " path of the folder which need to organized"

-  ## When you run from mycli.js file
+  ## When you run from app.js file

-// node mycli.js organize "/home/akky/Dev_T/2_File_System_10_02_2021"
+  In this only electron application created and only path of the folder to give to run

+## In this through terminal or cmd we can organized any folder.
-## To make Script globle.follow the below step to make it global. it will pass through make mycli.js
+### To make Script globle.follow the below step to make it global. it will pass through make organizer.js

  * step to make it globall
  * step 1: npm init
  * step 2: add this line to myclis.js   #!/user/bin/env node
  * step 3: add this below line to package.json  at the last
  *           "bin":{
-                   "myutil": "mycli.js"
+                   "organizer": "organizer.js"
                      }
  * step 4 : add this line to organized folder function organizefn(src){